-Attitude - You must have an open and engaging attitude.
+Attitude – You must have an open and engaging attitude.
 This I can not stress enough.
-Learn from peers, learn from competitors, learn for everyone in your company.
-Have a “can do” attitude and never shy away from hard problems.
+Learn from peers, learn from competitors, and learn for everyone in your company.
+Have a “can-do” attitude and never shy away from hard problems.

-Understand what Value means - Perhaps the most important item is that magical term “value.”
-Boy do I hear this term tossed around like bowling bowl in row boat.
+Understand what Value means – Perhaps the most important item is the magical term “value.”
+Boy, do I hear this term tossed around like a bowling bowl in a rowboat.
 I will dedicate a separate post to this topic but what you think is valuable may not be valuable to your customer.